-Prerequisite: ENG 100 and MATH 25 OR Placement in ENG 209-260 and MATH 100

-Introduction to the legal environment of business operations with particular attention to principles of law relating to contracts, agency, partnerships, and corporations.
+Prerequisite: ENG 100 or Placement in ENG 201-296; MATH 25 or Placement in MATH 100 Introduction to the legal environment of business operations with particular attention to principles of law relating to contracts, agency, partnerships, and corporations.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)